jeftegoes/AwsOverview/AWS DynamoDB.md

 # 15. DynamoDB CLI - Good to Know

-- **--projection-expression:** one or more attributes to retrieve.
+- `--projection-expression` - One or more attributes to retrieve.
-- **--filter-expression:** filter items before returned to you.
+- `--filter-expression` - Filter items before returned to you.
 - General AWS CLI Pagination options (e.g., DynamoDB, S3, ...):

-  - **--page-size:** specify that AWS CLI retrieves the full list of items but with a larger number of API calls instead of one API call (default: 1000 items).
+  - `--page-size` - Specify that AWS CLI retrieves the full list of items but with a larger number of API calls instead of one API call (default: 1000 items).
-  - **--max-items:** max. number of items to show in the CLI (returns NextToken).
+  - `--max-items` - Max. number of items to show in the CLI (returns NextToken).
-  - **--starting-token:** specify the last NextToken to retrieve the next set of items.
+  - `--starting-token` - Specify the last NextToken to retrieve the next set of items.

   [Commands section](README.md)